Carl Mays: Death of Ray Chapman

-The Yankees were trailing the Indians 4–0 when Ray Chapman came to the plate in the fifth inning on August 16, 1920.
+The Yankees were trailing the Indians, 3–0, when Ray Chapman came to the plate in the top of the fifth inning on August 16, 1920, in a game played in New York City at the Polo Grounds.
 Mays was pursuing his 100th career win that day.
 Chapman had a sacrifice bunt in the first inning and popped up to Yankee first baseman Wally Pipp in the third.
 Angered that Chapman was crowding the plate, Mays let loose with a high fastball that he claimed was in the strike zone but that Chapman apparently never saw.
 The impact of the ball striking Chapman in the head was so loud that Mays, thinking it had hit Chapman's bat and was in play, caught the ball as it bounced onto the field and threw it to Pipp at first base.
 Chapman, trying to take his base after the hit by pitch, fell to the ground twice and was unable to get up.
 Cleveland teammate Tris Speaker raced from the on-deck circle to check on Chapman.
 He was joined by several players from the Indians and Yankees.
 Mays, however, never left the mound.
+Chapman was replaced by pinch runner Harry Lunte, while Mays stayed in the game and continued to pitch until being replaced in the ninth inning.
+The Yankees rallied in the bottom of the ninth, but ultimately lost to the Indians, 4–3.

 Chapman was taken to a hospital, where surgeons operated and discovered a skull fracture.
 He initially seemed to rally after the surgery but died early in the morning on the following day.
-Mays stayed in the game and continued to pitch until being replaced in the ninth inning.
-The Yankees rallied in the bottom of the ninth, but ultimately lost to the Indians, 4–3.
 The New York District Attorney determined that the incident was an accident, and no charges were filed.

 In an interview three months after Chapman's death, Mays expressed regret for the outcome, but he stated that he did not feel any guilt, as he had not hit Chapman on purpose; indeed, some of Chapman's last words before losing consciousness were "I'm all right; tell Mays not to worry".
 Mays received the wrath of many opposing players, who believed he beaned Chapman deliberately.
 Chapman had been one of the few players that Ty Cobb was on friendly terms with, so Cobb was the most vocal critic, suggesting that someone should give Mays a taste of his own medicine by hitting Mays with a pitch the same way Mays hit Chapman.